 17. When your household student debt to income ratio is below 1.5

-One of the most common mistakes I see is families who think they’ll get a big forgiveness benefit when mathematically there’s none coming.
+One of the most common mistakes I see is families who think they’ll get a big forgiveness benefit when mathematically there’s no such thing coming.
 In this scenario, the borrower would’ve been better off just refinancing and paying off the debt.

 18. If you’re expecting large increases in your compensation in the future